release-argus/Website/content/en/docs/Config/service.md

     latest_version:
       type: github                       # The type of service to monitor
       url: OWNER/REPO                    # The GitHub repo to monitor
-      allow_invalid_certs: false         # Whether invalid HTTPS certificates on the query site are allowed
       access_token: GITHUB_ACCESS_TOKEN  # Useful when you want to exceed the public rate-limit, or want to query a private repo
       use_prerelease: false              # Whether a 'prerelease' tag can be used
       url_commands: